JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 </pre>

 Therefore, within our search space, we have 4×4×4×4=256 search options available.
 This configuration does not strictly align with a one-to-one correspondence to the previously defined search space requirements.
 However, through these 256 approaches, we can **comprehensively cover** the entire scope of the previously defined search space.

+**IMPORTANT**:

+The rationale behind randomizing the order of our search space (e.g., [8, 8, 4, 16] instead of [16, 8, 8, 4]) stems from our objective to evaluate the sample efficiency of two different samplers in the subsequent analysis.
+If we were to maintain a sequential order, the brute-force method might very likely encounter the configuration with the highest accuracy on its first iteration.
+However, this would not accurately reflect its overall sample efficiency.
+By randomizing the search space, we aim to derive a more general conclusion regarding the samplers' performance in terms of sample efficiency.

 Then we execute the command:
 <pre>